aparkening/recipe_costs_frontend/README.md

 # Recipe Costs

 Professional kitchens need to know their recipe costs to profitably price their food.
-Recipe Costs makes it easy to determine both the full cost and cost-per-serving.
+Recipe Costs makes it easy to determine both the full cost and cost per serving of each recipe.

 This repository houses the JavaScript frontend that interacts with the [Rails API](https://github.com/aparkening/recipe_costs_api).